 In the context of the same episode (the meeting with Pasha Dervish Mustafa) the Emperor as the actor in the ceremony of royal entrances describes the "mirror" image of the escort of the pasha during their meeting.
-The escort and ceremony of the "other" arouses curiosity which leads to the picturesqueness and visualisation of the description given by the Emperor.
+The escort and ceremony of the "other" arouses curiosity, which leads to the picturesque and visualisation of the description given by the Emperor.
 There are several hedonistic notes in the text as there is the pleasure of glance.
-Francis I cultivates the pompousness of royal entrances and visits, therefore he also includes in his journal the description of costumes, colours and the persons who belong to and signify the escort of the pasha: "Here in Orsova I received the pasha in a house situated on the Danube.
+Francis I cultivates the pompousness of royal entrances and visits, therefore he also includes in his journal the description of costumes, colours and the persons who belong to and signify the escort of the pasha: "Here in Orşova I received the pasha in a house situated on the Danube.
 There was a row of soldiers between the house and the Danube where the ship of the pasha floated, a big boat with a tent where he was sitting.
 The oarsmen of the pasha were Albanians wearing long blue trousers, shoes, dark blue sleeveless jackets and red turbans.
 The helmsman, a Turk, wore a purple fur-coat.
-The pasha was accompanied by two kitchen gardeners, each of them holding a stick and there were those who held the standards with horsetails, then other ten persons, nine of them wearing turbans and beautiful long red fur caftans, others wore green cloth caftans."3
+The pasha was accompanied by two kitchen gardeners, each of them holding a stick and there were those who held the standards with horsetails, then other ten persons, nine of them wearing turbans and beautiful long red fur caftans, others wore green cloth caftans."74 self for the "great royal entrance," while Francis I is in the interior of these royal entrances and presents himself as their main actor.
+He enjoys hedonically and in full the honours of royal entrances and is in a perfect harmony with the discourse and representations of these entrances.

-The discourse of Emperor Francis I delivered in the context of royal entrances is a discourse on the discourse of "l'entrée royale".
+The discourse of Emperor Francis I delivered in the context of royal entrances is a discourse on the discourse of "l'entrée royale."
 The Emperor represents himself in the unfurling of royal entrances as well as in the description of these events.
-Joseph II is outside the discourse of royal entrances and prepares himself for the "great royal entrance" while Francis I is in the interior of these royal entrances and presents himself as their main actor.
-He enjoys hedonically and to the full the honours of royal entrances and is in a perfect harmony with the discourse and representations of these entrances.
+Joseph II is outside the discourse of royal entrances and prepares him-